joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-exports/README.md

 import myModule from 'my-module/named-only';
 ```

-### For CommonJS consumers: if `module.exports` was reassigned to a non-object-literal
+### If `module.exports` was reassigned to a non-object-literal

-If the CommonJS module previously reassigned `module.exports` to a value, unless that value is an object literal with static names (in which case, it essentially only contained named exports, and the `module.exports` value itself is likely not significant), CommonJS consumers would expect to `require()` to continue to return that value.
+If the CommonJS module previously reassigned `module.exports` to a value, unless that value is an object literal with static names (in which case, it essentially only contained named exports, and the `module.exports` value itself is likely insignificant), CommonJS consumers would expect to `require()` to continue to return that value.
+In this case, use the special `'module.exports'` named export in ESM to customize what `require(esm)` returns for CommonJS consumers.

 For example, if the CommonJS module contained: